-The standard rate of tax applied to reported profit on ordinary activities is 19% (2020: 19%).
-Finance Bill 2016 reduced the main rate of corporation tax from 19% to 17% from 1 April 2020.
-Finance Bill 2020 has amended the main rate of corporation tax to remain at 19% from 1 April 2020 and 1 April 2021.
-As these changes have been substantively enacted at the balance sheet date deferred tax has been calculated accordingly and this has had the effect of increasing the company's deferred tax liability at 31 March 2021 by £nil (2020: £60.5m).
+The standard rate of tax applied to reported profit on ordinary activities is 19% (2021: 19%).
+Finance Bill 2021 increases the main rate of corporation tax from 19% to 25% from 1 April 2023.
+As these changes have been substantively enacted at the balance sheet date deferred tax has been calculated based on the rate that is expected to apply when the deferred tax is reversed, resulting in an increase to the company's deferred tax liability at 31 March 2022 by £76m (2021: £nil).
 There is no expiry date on timing differences, unused tax losses or tax credits.